zrh805/HyDRA/README.md

 🚀 Welcome to the repo of **HyDRA**! 🎉🎉🎉

 This repository corresponds to the TPAMI paper under review: ***HyDRA: Temporal Knowledge Graph Alignment in the Wild***.
-This paper is an extended version of our previous work [BETA](https://github.com/DexterZeng/BETA).
+This paper is an extended version of our previous work, [BETA](https://github.com/DexterZeng/BETA).